anmaped/rmtld3synth/readme.md

 Arg                   | Description
 ----------------------|-----------------------------------------------------
---formula             | Formula in RMTLD to be synthesized --simplify            | Simplify quantified RMTLD formulas using CAD --configuration-file | File containing synthesis settings --smt-lib-v2          | Enables Satisfability problem encoding in SMT-LIBv2 --smt-out             | Set the output file for SMT problem formulation --verbose             | Enables verbose mode
+--formula-sexp        | SExpression formula as synthesis' input --fomrula-latexeq     | Latex Eq formula as input model --simplify            | Simplify quantified RMTLD formulas using CAD --configuration-file  | File containing synthesis settings --smt-lib-v2          | Enables Satisfability problem encoding in SMT-LIBv2 --smt-out             | Set the output file for SMT problem formulation --verbose             | Enables verbose mode
 --help                | Display this list of options

 Imagine that we want to solve the formula `(LessThan (Constant 0) (Duration (Constant 10) (Prop A)))`.
-Then, we use `rmtld3synth -sat <this-formula>` to generate the Z3 input files that will be stored in the sub-folder `smt`.
-Directly feed the Z3 to get a result since we do not have implemented yet a direct call from our tool.
+Then, we use `rmtld3synth --smt-lib-v2 --formula-sexp <this-formula> --smt-out <output-file-name>` to generate the Z3 input files.
+Run Z3 solver with the generated file to get `sat` or `unsat` result.
+A direct call from our tool for Z3 is not yet implemented.

 #### Overview of the configuration file

 Settings for RMTLD3 synthesis tool are defined using the syntax `(<setting_id> <bool_type | integer_type | string_type>)`, where '|' indicates the different types of arguments such as Boolean, integer or string, and `setting_id` the setting identifier of the type string.

-See [the overall parameters](rmtld3_parameters.md) for more details.
+See [the overall parameters](doc/configparameters.md) for more details.

 ~~~~~~~~~~~~~~~~~~~~~{.lisp}
 (gen_tests true)